Infineon/TARGET_KIT_XMC72_EVK/README.md

 ## Overview

 The KIT_XMC72_EVK, a 272-pin evaluation board is based on the XMC7000 family of devices.
 XMC7000 MCU is designed for industrial applications.
-The evaluation board carries a XMC7000D microcontroller, a M.2 interface connector for interfacing  radio modules based on AIROC™ Wi-Fi and Bluetooth® combos (currently not supported), SMIF dual header compatible with Digilent  Pmod for interfacing HYPERBUS™ memories (currently not supported), and headers compatible with Arduino for  interfacing Arduino shields.
+The evaluation board carries a XMC7000D microcontroller, a M.2 interface connector for interfacing radio modules based on AIROC™ Wi-Fi and Bluetooth® combos, SMIF dual header compatible with Digilent Pmod for interfacing HYPERBUS™ memories (currently not supported), and headers compatible with Arduino for interfacing Arduino shields.
 In addition, the board features an on-board programmer/debugger (KitProg3), a 512-Mbit QSPI NOR flash, CAN FD transceiver, Gigabit Ethernet PHY transceiver with RJ45 connector interface, a micro-B connector for USB device interface, three user LEDs, one potentiometer, and two push buttons.
 The board supports operating voltages from 3.3 V to 5.0 V for XMC7000D device.
+**Note:**
+This BSP does not support Wi-Fi/Bluetooth® connectivity examples.
+To run Wi-Fi/Bluetooth® connectivity examples on this kit, choose a BSP with the appropriate connectivity M.2 module.